loc-conformance/linebench/README.md

    scc            t1  ok       63,724 files      36,013,098 lines
    tokei          t1  ok       63,782 files      36,022,156 lines
    ...

+>> check
    hyperfine   ok
+   git         ok   2.51.0.windows.1
+   MS Defender ok, every counter excluded corpus      under a Defender exclusion path

-   files   git 63,765   mezura 63,864   scc 63,724   tokei 63,782
+   files   corpus 63,765   mezura 63,864   scc 63,724   tokei 63,782
    lines   mezura 36,036,878   scc 36,013,098   tokei 36,022,156
-   within 1.0%
+   within 1.0% of the corpus

 all good.
 ```

-The `git` number is the reference: the tracked files of the corpus carrying its extensions,
+The `corpus` number is the reference: the file count the corpus definition declares for its
-counted by `git ls-files` with no counter involved, so "who is off" has an answer with two
+commit, `files = 63765`, so "who is off" has an answer with two instances or with one.
+Lines
-instances or with one.
-Lines have no such reference and are compared between instances.
-The
+have no such reference and are compared between instances, and so are the files of a corpus
-tolerance belongs to the corpus, `tolerance = "1%"` in its definition, since how many odd files
+that declares no count.
+The tolerance belongs to the corpus, `tolerance = "1%"` in its
-a tree holds is a property of the tree.
-Outside it a run still goes on, and the record and the
+definition, since how many odd files a tree holds is a property of the tree.
+Outside it a run
+still goes on, and the record and the
 page say what was found, because the times remain information, only no longer a comparison of
 equal work.
-This is what catches a definition that turns off less than it should.
+This is what catches a definition that turns off less than it should, or selects
+less: cloc on Linux matches an extension by its exact case, so `--include-ext=s` skipped the
+1,350 `.S` files of the kernel and came out 2.2% under the corpus, which is where
+`extension-case` below comes from.

-A count of zero fails the check: the definition names a language the tree does not have.
+A count of zero fails the check, and so does a count outside the tolerance: the definition
+names a language the tree does not have, or does not select what the others select.
 On
 Windows the check also reports the MS Defender state, and unequal exclusions fail it exactly as
 they refuse a run.